dariobotas/protractor-qa-challenge/README.md

 ## Why automation in this way?
 <p>1.
 Since I didn't know how to work with protractor and how to structure
 the files to work with Page Object and Cucumber, I needed to search about it. </p>
-<p>That's where i found [this article](https://medium.com/@amitprabhu/cucumber-with-protractor-275552fd32d9) and github repository.
+<p>That's where I found <a href='https://medium.com/@amitprabhu/cucumber-with-protractor-275552fd32d9'>this article</a> and github repository.
 A few other articles and videos as well that helped me to understand how to work with it.</p>
 <p>These and other fonts/resources like stackoverflow helped me to automate as per requested.</p>
 <p>2.
 Automate in this ways make sense and helped me to learn and understand how to automate with Protractor.</p>
 <p>3.
 With this in mind, the objective with all of this is to have (ideally) this work tree with Protractor:</p>